al3xM81/axented/README.md

 `npm install @fortawesome/free-solid-svg-icons`

+After that, please run this command to install all other dependencies

+`npm install`

 ## Run in development mode

 This project runs in default 'production' environment, in order to run in development mode you must run: